 - The Board had delegated specific responsibilities to the relevant committees such as Audit Committee, Nomination Committee, Executive Committee and Remuneration Committee to implement and monitor the Board's policies and controls within the Group. - The Management were hands-on and demonstrated strong commitment towards team work, integrity, aptitude and ethical behaviour by example in their daily conduct.
-Other positive attributes noted were discipline and trust which were instilled and continuously reinforced at all levels within the organisation. - A functional organisational framework was adopted which reflected the level of specialization within the Group.
-This resulted in efficiency and high productivity of the Group's operations. - Authority limits of the approval parties for the Group's operational activities are clearly identified in the Chart of Authority.
-It provides guidance on the division of responsibilities between the Board and Management and is periodical reviewed and updated to reflect changes in the business, operational and organisational environment. - The Group ensured that employees were continuously trained in line with predetermined development programmes to ensure the employees remain competent and efficient.
+Other positive attributes noted were discipline and trust which were instilled and continuously reinforced at all levels within the organisation. - A functional organisational framework was adopted which reflected the level of specialisation within the Group.
+This resulted in clearly defined job functions which was efficient and positively expedited the Group's operations. - Authority limits of the approval parties for the Group's operational activities are clearly identified in the Chart of Authority.
+It provides guidance on the division of responsibilities between the Board and Management and is periodical reviewed and updated to reflect changes in the business, operational and organisational environment. - The Group ensured that employees were continuously trained in line with predetermined development programmes to ensure the employees remain competent and efficient. - The Group utilised an in-house developed enterprise resource planning ("ERP") system to coordinate and capture essential information arising from activities of all operational units.
+During the financial year, the ERP underwent an upgrading process to ensure compliance of its system to the GST requirements which will come into force on 1 April 2015.